Michelleeby/pAIr/README.md

 ## Features

-- Chat with "gpt4" without leaving the terminal
+- Chat with `gpt4` without leaving the terminal
 - Set the system prompt during the conversation
 - Train the tokenizer with your own chat logs
-- syntax highlighting for returned code snippets in markdown code blocks
+- Markdown formatted chat responses

 ## Installation